-11 .
+11 NTRODUCTION .
 4

-Approach to the background notes
+Approach to the background notes .
+4

 What will you find in the in this document? .
 4

-1 THINK TANKS AND EVIDENCE INFORMED POLICY 6
+1. THINK TANKS AND EVIDENCE INFORMED POLICY 6

-۱.

-DEFINING THINK TANKS
+DEFINING THINK TANKS .6

-What's in a name?
+What's in a name? .
+6 .
+7

-Traditional definition Functions

-Towards a definition

 Think tanks as a sector

-POLICYMAKING
+POLICYMAKING .9

-What is 'public policy', and how is it made?
+What is 'public policy', and how is it made? .
+9

-Models of the policymaking process

-Theory versus reality: Policymaking in the real world 10
+Theory versus reality: Policymaking in the real world 12

-What happens when policy goes wrong?

-How to make policies better
+How to make policies better 13 14

-The opportunities to improve policymaking 14

-EVIDENCE-INFORMED POLICY .
-14
+EVIDENCE-INFORMED POLICY

 What is evidence-informed policymaking?
 14

-Genesis of the term 14

-From evidence-based to evidence-informed

 How is evidence assimilated into the policy process?

-REFERENCES AND FURTHER READING 18
+REFERENCES AND FURTHER READING .
+18

-2. STRATEGIC GOVERNANCE AND MANAGEMENT .
-21
+2. STRATEGIC GOVERNANCE AND MANAGEMENT 21

-DEFINITIONS
+DEFINITIONS 21

 What does governance and management involve?

-0

-THINK TANK BOARDS
+THINK TANK BOARDS 21

 MANAGEMENT FOR RESEARCH TEAMS 23

-REFERENCES AND FURTHER READING .
-25
+REFERENCES AND FURTHER READING 25

-3. POLICY-RELEVANT RESEARCH. .
-26
+3. POLICY-RELEVANT RESEARCH 26

 POLICY-RELEVANT RESEARCH 26

 Introduction 26

 Principles of policy-relevant research

 How to think about policy-relevant research?

 Understanding policy problems 28

 Research for policy influence for different problems 30

 REFERENCES AND FURTHER READING 30

-4. COMMUNICATIONS.
-32
+4. COMMUNICATIONS 32

 COMMUNICATION CHANNELS AND TOOLS 32

 Communications as an orchestra 32

-Insights on research communication channels 33
+Insights on research communication channels

-Communications strategies
+Communications strategies 35

 Monitoring, evaluation and learning from communications 35

 DATA VISUALISATIONS 36

 Introduction 36

 Data versus information 36

 Data visualisations and policy influence

 What kinds of visualisations are there?
+38

 What goes into an effective data visualisation?
-39

 WRITING TO INSPIRE POLICY CHANGE 41

-Introduction
+Introduction 41

 Why so much focus on writing clearly and accessibly?

-How research outputs have changed over the last decade 42

-Why a communications strategy is as important
+How research outputs have changed over the last decade Why a communications strategy is as important

-as the research itself
+as the research itself 44

-References and further reading 44
+REFERENCES AND FURTHER READING 44

-5. FUNDRAISING AND FINANCIAL MANAGEMENT .
-46
+5. FUNDRAISING AND FINANCIAL MANAGEMENT 46

-RE-THINKING FUNDING MODELS.
-46
+RE-THINKING FUNDING MODELS 46

 Introduction 46

 What is a funding model?

 What does success look like?
 47

 Different funding models and their implications

 The fundraising function: How to organise it and why?

 Why re-think the funding model?

-Exploring avenues of change
+Exploring avenues of change 49

 REFERENCES AND FURTHER READING 51

 6. MONITORING, EVALUATION AND LEARNING (MEL) 52

 MEL AROUND POLICY INFLUENCE 52

 Introduction 52

 What is policy influence?
 Can one monitor and evaluate it?

 How to start?
-54

 Why develop a MEL system?
-54

 Who should participate in MEL and who will benefit?
-55

-REFERENCES AND FURTHER READING .
-56
+REFERENCES AND FURTHER READING 56